Litaliaa/koreader-user-patches/README.md

 - Made progress % larger

 **IMPORTANT:**
 - Before using this patch, I recommend updating the font on line 260 to whatever font you have as your default.
-If you want the same font that I have used, head to Google Fonts, download Inter and add it to your fonts file.
-(I used "Inter_18pt-Regular.ttf")
+If you want the same font that I have used in my example, head to Google Fonts, download Inter for free and add it to your fonts file (I used "Inter_18pt-Regular.ttf").